MSOE-Supermileage/crust/README.md

 ./install.sh
 ```

 Next, go to the "Configure Integrations" page for the Slack team.
 Switch to the "Configured Integrations" tab.
 Select "Incoming Hooks" and the one that says "Posts to #pie-crust as crust".
-Copy the Webhook URL, under Integration Settings, and paste it into `"webhook-url"` in `config.json`.
+Copy the Webhook URL, under Integration Settings, and give it to the install script when it asks for it.